tim-tersigni/new-psx-project/README.md

 # new-psx-project
-Base PsyQ and Nugget project to copy.
+Base PsyQ and Nugget project to download and modify.